 Among other issues, the discussion above made some ministries raised a wish to be informed about forthcoming pieces of “behind the figures”.
 Behind the figures and posts on SoMe are the only publications from Statistics Denmark that are not announced beforehand in Statistics Denmark’s publication calendar.

 The external critique has inspired to some minor calibration of the proactive presswork.
 In respect of the political system we no longer issue new pieces on a matter earlier than 24 hours before a hearing on the same issue.
 Behind the figures are still not announced to anyone before publication.
 This, is due to the nature of the publication channel as an agile publication were it is uncertain whether pieces will be publish or not.
-E.g. we sometimes realize the quality of data are not fit for use late in the process.
+E.g. we sometimes realize the quality of data is not fit for use late in the process.
 Other pieces are produced within hours.
 With this uncertain production rhythm, announcing the publication on our website adds no value.
 If we inform certain ministries or stakeholders rather than other, we are going to offend against the Code of Practice (CoP).

 Internally, the proactive presswork has mainly met critique as being time consuming, focusing on insignificant matters from a statisticians point of view and interfering in political affairs and therefore not objective.
 This critique has always been represented by a minority and has almost completely disappeared over time.